 Ch: It is a well-known fact that rules can be suspended when dealing with important issues.
-There is nothing more important than dealing with new business.
+I believe, that there is nothing more important than dealing with new business.
 I chose to suspend the 2/3 vote required by the bylaws.
 I took the vote correctly, and I am the president.